unioslo/tre-operators-docs/docs/modules/interfaces/index.md

 ## Federated AAAI (Authentication, Authorization, and Auditing Infrastructure)

-Federated AAI ensures a consistent, secure approach to identity and access across multiple TREs, addressing the Federation Readiness training gap.
+Federated AAAI provides a consistent, secure approach to identity and access across multiple TREs, addressing the Federation Readiness training gap.

-### EOSC AAI Federation Requirements
+### EOSC AAAI Federation Requirements

-EOSC Nodes, including TRE Providers, must comply with Federation AAI requirements.
+EOSC Nodes, including TRE Providers, comply with Federation AAI requirements.

-*   **Architecture:** The Node must operate an **AARC Blueprint compliant AAI infrastructure**.
+*   **Architecture:** Operate an **AARC Blueprint compliant AAI infrastructure** on each Node.
-*   **Model:** The EOSC AAI Federation uses a **"hub-and-spoke" model**, with **MyAccessID** acting as the central hub providing the Trust & Identity Layers.
+*   **Model:** Use a **"hub-and-spoke" model** in the EOSC AAAI Federation, with **MyAccessID** as the central hub providing the Trust & Identity Layers.
-*   **Protocols:** Supported protocols include **OpenID Connect (OIDC)** and **OAuth 2.0**.
+*   **Protocols:** Support **OpenID Connect (OIDC)** and **OAuth 2.0** protocols.
-*   **Enrolment:** The Node **MUST** join the **eduGAIN Federation** as a Service Provider.
-Registration requires providing technical metadata (e.g., Redirect URIs, security endpoints) and confirming compliance with security requirements (e.g., Sirtfi).
+*   **Enrolment:** Join the **eduGAIN Federation** as a Service Provider.
+Provide technical metadata (e.g., Redirect URIs, security endpoints) and confirm compliance with security requirements (e.g., Sirtfi) during registration.
-*   **Authentication:** Access to secure services needs a separate **multi-factor authentication (MFA) step**.
+*   **Authentication:** Require a separate **multi-factor authentication (MFA) step** to access secure services.

-*   Enrolment: Join the eduGAIN Federation as a Service Provider.
+*   Enrol: Join the eduGAIN Federation as a Service Provider.
 Provide technical metadata (e.g., Redirect URIs, security endpoints) and confirm compliance with security requirements (e.g., Sirtfi) during registration.
-*   Authentication: Require a separate multi-factor authentication (MFA) step to access secure services.
+*   Authenticate: Require a separate multi-factor authentication (MFA) step to access secure services.

 ### Identity and Collaboration

-The AAI system relies on standardized identity claims to manage access based on collaborations and projects.
+The AAI system uses standardized identity claims to manage access based on collaborations and projects.

-*   **Project Context:** Access is typically granted through membership in a collaboration or project.
-The **Project Identity** must be globally recognizable and unique.
+*   **Project Context:** Grant access through membership in a collaboration or project.
+Assign a globally recognizable and unique **Project Identity**.

 *   Project Context: Grant access through membership in a collaboration or project.
 Assign a globally recognizable and unique Project Identity.
-*   **Attribute Exchange:** The AARC Blueprint Architecture (BPA) model supports the expression of a user’s membership in collaborations across administrative domains (AARC-G069), ensuring services can accurately determine user entitlement.
+*   **Attribute Exchange:** Use the AARC Blueprint Architecture (BPA) model to express a user’s membership in collaborations across administrative domains (AARC-G069), ensuring services can accurately determine user entitlement.
-*   **Cross-Node Workflow:** The Federation enables cross-node workflows by using the central hub (MyAccessID) to perform token introspection when a service in EOSC Node Y receives an Access Token issued by EOSC Node X.
+*   **Cross-Node Workflow:** Enable cross-node workflows by using the central hub (MyAccessID) to perform token introspection when a service in EOSC Node Y receives an Access Token issued by EOSC Node X.

 ### User Certification

-The AAI system should support the "Safe People" principle through certified identity.
+The AAI system supports the "Safe People" principle through certified identity.

-*   **Researcher Passport:** Ideally, the AAAI capability should include the ability to record training, potentially acting as a **‘Researcher Passport’**, enabling interoperability across the network.
+*   **Researcher Passport:** Record training in the AAAI capability, ideally acting as a **‘Researcher Passport’** to enable interoperability across the network.
-*   **Required Information:** Nodes **MUST** provide a web page listing all Collaborations/Projects they support, including their URN namespace, status, and jurisdiction.
+*   **Required Information:** Provide a web page listing all Collaborations/Projects supported by each Node, including their URN namespace, status, and jurisdiction.

 ## Cross-TRE Authorisation

-This section details the protocols required for handling authorization decisions, especially for complex, fine-grained access across multiple TREs.
+This section describes the protocols for handling authorization decisions, especially for complex, fine-grained access across multiple TREs.

 ### Authorization Decision Principle

-*   **Local Autonomy:** TREs **MUST** retain **full control over the final authorization decision**.
+*   **Local Autonomy:** Each TRE retains **full control over the final authorization decision**.
-*   **Authorization Context:** Authorization relies heavily on the **Project** concept, which defines the context (members, datasets, duration) necessary for the TRE to make an access decision.
+*   **Authorization Context:** Use the **Project** concept to define the context (members, datasets, duration) necessary for the TRE to make an access decision.

 ### Policy and Attribute Exchange

-Information necessary for authorization is exchanged via standard interfaces.
+Exchange authorization information via standard interfaces.

-*   **Project-Based Control:** Information for general access control (e.g., is the user a member of Project X?) is exchanged via the **OIDC User Info endpoint** or **OAuth 2.0 Token Introspection endpoint**.
+*   **Project-Based Control:** Exchange information for general access control (e.g., is the user a member of Project X?) via the **OIDC User Info endpoint** or **OAuth 2.0 Token Introspection endpoint**.
 *   **Fine-Grained Control (REST APIs):** For detailed, context-sensitive authorization decisions:
-    *   Request attributes (subject, object, action, environment) **MUST** be transmitted in **JSON format** over **REST APIs**.
+    *   Transmit request attributes (subject, object, action, environment) in **JSON format** over **REST APIs**.
-    *   Authorization policies **MUST** be described using either **ODRL or REGO** language.
+    *   Describe authorization policies using either **ODRL or REGO** language.
-    *   Policy bundles **MUST** be provided as **.tar.gz archives**.
+    *   Provide policy bundles as **.tar.gz archives**.
-*   **Policy Enforcement:** The TRE’s **Open Policy Agent (OPA) component** is responsible for aggregating policies from multiple sources (AAAIs and registries) before making the final authorization decision.
+*   **Policy Enforcement:** Use the TRE’s **Open Policy Agent (OPA) component** to aggregate policies from multiple sources (AAAIs and registries) before making the final authorization decision.

 *   Policy Enforcement: Aggregate policies from multiple sources (AAAIs and registries) using the TRE’s Open Policy Agent (OPA) component before making the final authorization decision.

 ### Data Flow Security

-Authorization interfaces support the exchange of Structured Data Objects (Query Objects, Job Request Objects).
+Use authorization interfaces to exchange Structured Data Objects (Query Objects, Job Request Objects).

-*   **Query Objects (Direct Queries):** These objects contain the executable query and are not expected to contain sensitive data.
-They are designated **“SDC green”** and typically require no output control before leaving their originating environment (unless they encapsulate elements like partially trained neural networks).
+*   **Query Objects (Direct Queries):** Use these objects to contain the executable query.
+They typically do not contain sensitive data and are designated **“SDC green”**.
+Usually, you do not need output control before they leave their originating environment (unless they encapsulate elements like partially trained neural networks).
-*   **Data Manager Roles:** Interface types that exchange sensitive metadata or data extracts (Index, Data Ingress/Egress) **SHALL** only be invoked by system actors in **Data Manager** roles.
+*   **Data Manager Roles:** Allow only system actors in **Data Manager** roles to invoke interface types that exchange sensitive metadata or data extracts (Index, Data Ingress/Egress).

 *   Data Manager Roles: Allow only system actors in Data Manager roles to invoke interface types that exchange sensitive metadata or data extracts (Index, Data Ingress/Egress).

 ## Secure Data Exchange and Auditing

-This section defines the mandatory requirements for ensuring the confidentiality, integrity, and traceability of data exchanged between Federation Participants.
+This section lists the mandatory requirements for ensuring the confidentiality, integrity, and traceability of data exchanged between Federation Participants.

 ### Mandatory Encryption

-To maintain a secure and trustworthy foundation, encryption is mandatory for all network traffic between Federation Participants.
+Encrypt all network traffic between Federation Participants to maintain a secure and trustworthy foundation.

-*   **Data Exchange:** All data exchange between Federation Participants **MUST** be encrypted.
+*   **Data Exchange:** Encrypt all data exchanged between Federation Participants.
 This applies to large transfers of Data Extract Objects (via Data Ingress/Egress).
-*   **Query Exchange:** All query exchange (both direct and indirect) between Participants **MUST** be encrypted.
+*   **Query Exchange:** Encrypt all query exchanges (both direct and indirect) between Participants.
-*   **Index Exchange:** All index data exchange between Participants **MUST** be encrypted.
+*   **Index Exchange:** Encrypt all index data exchanged between Participants.
-*   **Security Server Role:** Traffic to and from all interface services **MUST** route through the **Security Servers** of the host Participant.
+*   **Security Server Role:** Route all traffic to and from interface services through the **Security Servers** of the host Participant.

 *   Data Exchange: Encrypt all data exchanged between Federation Participants.
 This applies to large transfers of Data Extract Objects (via Data Ingress/Egress).
 *   Query Exchange: Encrypt all query exchanges (both direct and indirect) between Participants.